iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/10.K%20Mean%20Clustering.ipynb)

-- Groups similar data points together based on their features into a specified number of clusters.
+- An unsupervised ML algorithm to group similar data points into K distinct clusters.
 - Data points with similar characteristics are grouped in one cluster.
 - Mean in K-Mean refers to the averaging of data (Finding the centroid)
+- Decide how many clusters you want to form in your data.
 - K random data points are initially selected as a centroid (centre of cluster) for each cluster.
 - Each data point nearest to its corresponding centroid belongs/assigned to that cluster.
 - The centroid is recalculated for the newly formed clusters, and the data points are updated based on the new centroid.